Demand for Salesforce Developers Continues to Expand

 keywords.

-When included in the SOQL statement, the keywords guarantee that no other process or user will be able to update the records concurrently.
-After the transaction handling the records is completed, the lock is released.
+When included in the SOQL statement, the keywords guarantee that no other process or user can update the records concurrently.
+After the transaction handling, the records are completed, and the lock is released.

 Consider the following snippet of code, and explain what, if anything, is wrong with it.